mdn/data/css/syntaxes.md

 [CSS value definition syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Value_definition_syntax) is used for the formal syntax of CSS properties.
 The syntaxes.json file defines many of these CSS syntaxes.

-For example, the `background-attachment` property has the following syntax where `<attachment>` is referring to a syntax that is defined in this file.
+For example, the `background-attachment` property has the following syntax where `<attachment>` is referring to a syntax that is defined in syntaxes.json.

 Definition of `background-attachment` in properties.json: